IBM/CryoRL-pytorch/README.md

 ## Step 0: Installation

-To start, create a new suitable conda environment :
+To start, create a new suitable conda environment using the versions outlined in `requirements.txt`:
 `conda create --name <env> --file requirements.txt`
 Typical installation should take only several minutes.